get to know

 A South Jersey local, Jenna has a combination of book smarts from Rowan University and natural knowledge from a life in the outdoors.
 Graduated with a B.A. in Health and Exercise Science, certified to teach K-12, Health and Physical Education in New Jersey as well as certified in Adventure and Experiential Learning.
 She is the future of the education field combining her classroom teaching experience with her love for the outdoors.
 She has grown up in a family that excels in the outdoors, from skiing and hiking Pennsylvania’s Pocono Mountains to fishing and exploring the Jersey Pine Barrens.
 Jenna wishes to educate and share the experience of hands-on environmental education with as many children as she can.

-Lauren is a self-described nature nerd who loves learning everything she can about ecology.
-She uses her own fascination with the natural world to help inspire her students.
-She discovered her knack for teaching while leading nature hikes as a student at Cornell University, and again while working in the education department of the Cornell Lab of Ornithology.
-After graduating with her degree in sustainable agriculture in 2016, she spent several years travelling the country as a field ecologist.
-Among her many job descriptions, she monitored woodland plant populations in the Missouri Ozarks, radiotracked quail on the tallgrass prairie, researched bird damage in blueberry orchards, and worked to restore habitat and control invasive species.
+Lauren is a huge nature lover with a robust background in ecology and environmental education.
+She uses her own playfulness and enthusiasm to spark wonder and the love of learning in her Saplings students.
+She got her start in nature-based teaching while a student at Cornell University, where she led nature hikes for all ages and worked in the Lab of Ornithology’s Education department.
+After earning her degree in sustainable agriculture in 2016, she spent several years travelling the country as a field ecologist.
+She monitored woodland plant populations in the Missouri Ozarks, radiotracked quail on the tallgrass prairie, researched bird damage in blueberry orchards, and worked to restore habitat and control invasive species.
 She spent a summer as a farmhand in Pennsylvania, and she assisted research in Costa Rica and in the Dominican Republic.

 Educator/Animal Barn Manager